arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A.**, Lee, H-H., Arisandi, D., & Koh, S-K. Embracing Data Analytics in Small and Mid-size Enterprises: A Multilevel Framework of Technological Acceptance.
 Submitted to a journal.

 * **Perdana, A**.
 Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
 1st round review.

-* Jutasompakorn, P., & **Perdana, A.**, & Balachandran, V. Enhancing Decision Making with Machine Learning: A Tale of Aurora Crowdlending Platform.
-Submitted to a journal